unicitynetwork/aggregators_net/README.md

 - **Input:**
   - `requestId` (string, 64 digit hex number): The unique identifier for the request.
   - `payload` (string, 64 hex number): The hash of the state transition.
-  - `authenticator` (structure {state - 64 digit hex of the original state hash, pubkey - 64 digit hex, signatue - hex, sign_alg - string, hash_alg - string}): Self-authentication of the transition request submission, contains digital signature (or more generically, ZK proof) of the payload signed by the agent's private key (ZK proof of the respective computation linked to the initial state hash and transition hash).
+  - `authenticator` (structure {state - 64 digit hex of the original state hash, pubkey - hex, signatue - hex, sign_alg - string, hash_alg - string}): Self-authentication of the transition request submission, contains digital signature (or more generically, ZK proof) of the payload signed by the agent's private key (ZK proof of the respective computation linked to the initial state hash and transition hash).
 - **Output:**
   - status (string): `success` Indicates if the request was successfully submitted.